PA ++++ in Sunscreen: What It Means & Why It Matters

 When it comes to sun safety, knowledge is power.

-Skin cancer statistics and sun safety awareness are frightening, and the scary rise in the rates of melanoma has many of us stocking up on sunscreen—and rightfully so!
+Skin cancer statistics, sun safety awareness, and the rise in the rates of melanoma have many of us taking our sun care more seriously.
 If you’re looking for ways to keep your skin radiant and safe from the sun’s UV rays, give your sunscreen selection the due diligence it deserves.

-Sun protection ratings and labels are meant to inform- and are designed to make it easier to choose the right products for your skin; unfortunately, the vast array of labels, testing stipulations, and regulations can be overwhelming.
-In recent years, you’ve likely seen a host of products that include a rating that reads “PA+++” and, more recently, “PA++++.”
+Sun protection ratings and labels are meant to inform and are designed to make it easier to choose the right products for your skin; unfortunately, the vast array of labels, testing stipulations, and regulations can be overwhelming.
+In recent years, you’ve likely seen a host of sunscreens with “PA++++” ratings.

 Why Protecting Your Skin is Important

-Before we can delve into the mysteries of PA++++ rating systems, it’s important to take a look at why sunscreen and sun protection is so important.
+Before we delve into the mysteries of PA++++ rating systems, it’s essential to take a look at why sunscreen and sun protection are so important.

 Whether you’re lying on a sunny beach or sledding in the snow, any time you’re outside—regardless of season—your skin is hit with ultraviolet radiation.